Hiimus/arca_bookstore/README.md

 •	In order to use the Postgres database, open your IDE and install `dj_database_url` and `psycopg2-binary`.

-•	Then, in your `settings.py` file, comment out the database thats currently being used as a default(sqlite) and instead add the following;
+•	Then, in your `settings.py` file, comment out the database that's currently being used as a default(sqlite) and instead add the following;
 ```
 DATABASES = {
 	‘default’ = dj_database_url.parse(‘database_url')